What's in Store for 2022? Our Top 3 Predictions for the Social Safety Net

 opportunity for local safety net providers and

-activists to push for better safety net policies
+activists to push f or better safety net policies

 and deeper investments at all levels of local